• Skip to primary navigation

 To edit well, you need a process.
 I like how Ann breaks it down.
 First, edit with a chainsaw to improve structure and flow.
 Keep only what’s necessary and what supports the main message.
 It helps you get more direct.
 Then, work on grammar, spelling, punctuation, etc.

 We tend to write more than is needed, so the first round of edits removes unnecessary stuff.
-Or, you may find that flow doesn’t make sense, and you need to add something.
+Or, you may find that the flow doesn’t make sense, and you need to add something.

 Luckily, the book has several sections on proper grammar, spelling, and other common errors made while writing.
 A refresher on when to use who versus whom or accept versus except comes in handy.

 I also love that she permits you to break some grammar rules.
 You know the ones.
-They were silly in grade school, and they’re still dumb today.
+They were silly in grade school, and they’re still silly today.
 One example is to never begin a sentence with the words and, but, or because in your writing.
 Or, don’t end a sentence with a preposition.
 Why not?
 Sometimes it sounds better.

 When you’re writing for social media or blog posts, it can take a conversational tone.
 Unfortunately, they sound awkward when following proper grammar rules.
 That’s when it’s better to sound more human and risk breaking a few rules for a better tone.

 I could write for pages on every great tip outlined in the book.
-But, I hope sharing some of them I learned from Ann will help you improve your writing skills.
+But I hope sharing some of them I learned from Ann will help you improve your writing skills.
 While I only met her for a few short minutes when she signed my copy of her book, I hope she knows her impact with the written word is tremendous.
 After all, that’s the reason most of us write anyway.

 Leave me a comment on your biggest writing challenge.
 I’d love to hear from you.